 While creating a password for your online credit card or internet banking account, you are often asked to create a strong password consisting of a capital letter, special character, number, etc. Do you come up with something complex as aXZvXjkdA(0LJCjiN?
 The answer could well be a “No”.

-Usually, we try and come up with something that we can remember easily.
-For instance, [email protected], which, though satisfies all the preconditions of making a password like it contains a capital letter, a number, and a special character – still is not the password that is hard to break nowadays.
-It’s worse when you use your birthdates, favorite movie names, favorite Basketball player names, spouse name or even your toddler’s name in your passwords.
-If this was not enough, we tend to use the same passwords for multiple site logins.
+Usually, we try to come up with something we can remember easily.
+For instance, AjayEarth@34, which satisfies all the preconditions of making a password like it contains a capital letter, a number, and a special character, is still not a password that is hard to break nowadays.
+It’s worse when you use your birthdates, favorite movie names, favorite Basketball player names, spouse’s name, or even your toddler’s name in your passwords.
+If this was not enough, we use the same passwords for multiple site logins.

-Now if even one of the site that you log in is breached by attackers, your login credentials stand exposed and ready to be exploited.
+Now, if attackers breach even one of the sites where you log in, your login credentials are exposed and ready to be exploited.

-Attackers can then take your credentials and supply them into an automated tool.
-This tool can then run those accounts against a target site to see what credentials will work.
-Think about what they can do if they can gain access to a retail site or worse, your banking site?
-They are stealing sensitive information or even worse, transfer money to other accounts they create.
+Attackers can then take your credentials and supply them to an automated tool.
+This tool can run those accounts against a target site to see what credentials will work.
+Think about what they can do if they can gain access to a retail site or, worse, your banking site.
+They steal sensitive information or, even worse, transfer money to other accounts they create.
 This whole activity of fraudulently gaining access to others account is called as Credential Stuffing.

-With Credential stuffing attack an attacker can use automated scripts and bots to try each credential against a target web site.
-It uses breached credentials in order to fraudulently gain access to online accounts, and can be considered to be a subset of Brute Force Attacks.
+With a Credential stuffing attack, an attacker can use automated scripts and bots to try each credential against a target website.
+It uses breached credentials to gain access to online accounts fraudulently and can be considered a subset of Brute Force Attacks.

 Targets of Credential Stuffing

-Apart from a normal Internet users, Credential Stuffing attacks are aimed at organizations in a variety of industries like banking, financial services, government, healthcare, education and more.
+Apart from normal Internet users, Credential Stuffing attacks target organizations in various industries, including banking, financial services, government, healthcare, education, and more.

 Consequences of Credential Stuffing attacks